PrinceOfPuppers/qbot/README.md

 - `targets` refers to qubits in `state` being affected by an operation (such as a unitary or measurement)

 ## Probabilistic Computing
-Rather than using a random number generator to decide the outcome of a random processes (ie measurement), qbot stores the outcomes and associated probabilities in a special primitive called a [ProbVal](#ProbVal) which can be used in further computation.
+Rather than using a random number generator to decide the outcome of a random processes (i.e. measurement), qbot stores the outcomes and associated probabilities in a special primitive called a [ProbVal](#ProbVal) which can be used in further computation.

 ## Quantum Circuit Model
-qbot has a register of qubits on which it applies unitary matrices, measurements and etc. On top of this qbot contains a traditional namespace to be used in computation, which comes pre-populated with many commonly needed unitaries, states, bases and operations.
-Anything missing can be created using the inbuilt [TOOLS](#TOOLS), or the exposed numpy functions, all of which are compatible with [ProbVals](#ProbVal).
+qbot has a register of qubits on which it applies unitary matrices, measurements, etc. On top of this, qbot contains a traditional namespace to be used in computation which comes pre-populated with many commonly needed unitaries, states, bases and operations.
+Anything missing can be created using the inbuilt [TOOLS](#TOOLS-AND-CONSTANTS), or the exposed numpy functions, all of which are compatible with [ProbVals](#ProbVal).

 ## General Syntax
 The syntax resembles an assembly language: